Ben-Garcia-Data/SimCompaniesAnalysis/README.md

 # SimCompaniesAnalysis

-__Info for Devs:__
+README

-This colllection of python program files:
+This project can:

-• Collects data from the Simcompanies API.
+• Collect data from the Simcompanies API. https://www.simcompanies.com/

 • Uses a weighted distribution of activity on different endpoints to avoid sending the servers uneccasry traffic.